arturschuch/quotation-api/README.md

 * For non-working days (Saturday and Sunday, ignoring holidays) takes the quotation from the immediately preceding business day.
 If the quotation of the previous day is not available, an exception must be thrown;

 * If the quotation date is not available, an exception must be thrown;

-* The data source used will be the Brazilian central bank CSV file available at:

 * The return value should be rounded to two decimal places.